XoopsDocs/mymenus-tutorial/blocks.md

 ## Adding Menu Block Directly in Theme

-You can add a MyMenus block directly in a theme, by assigning it ta a Smarty template
+You can add a MyMenus block directly in a theme, by assigning it to a Smarty template in your block:

 ![](.gitbook/assets/mymenuID.png)

-Once you save the block, then you can add at the location of your choice the Smarty variable, e.g. here I've added it in the menu file ```/tpl/nav-menu.tpl``` located in the **xbootstrap **theme:
+Once you save the block, then you can add at the template of your choice the Smarty variable, e.g. here I've added it in the menu file ```/tpl/nav-menu.tpl``` located in the **xbootstrap **theme:
 ```html
 <li class="nav-item"><{$xoops_menu_1531793538}></li>
 ```